 For more information on the UK’s participation in the Global Research Alliance please see their country page at http://globalresearchalliance.org/country/united-kingdom/

 A series of webinars took place earlier this year to share the outcomes of the UK-led project “Scoping the potential for Earth Observation to provide agricultural activity data for inventory compilation”.

 For those that couldn’t attend, the webinars were recorded and are now available to view online:

 - International Stocktake on Activity Data requirements and Earth Observation for Inventory Compilation

 - Historic International Earth Observation Usage Case Study

 - Using the annually updated but coarse resolution MODIS global land cover product for greenhouse gas accounting.
 A case study for the UK.

-Handouts for each webinar topic have also been produced:
+Handouts for each webinar topic are available for download

 Out Now – UK Agri-Science & Innovation Newsletter Issue 4, supporting international actions to mitigate agricultural greenhouse gas emissions.

 The October 2015 newsletter covering UK activities to support the GRA covers the launch of the Global Research Alliance Modelling Platform (GRAMP) website, recent meeting of the Livestock Research Group Networks in the UK and the completion of a survey by GRA member countries regarding the use of earth observation to provide agricultural activity data for inventory compilation.